If you wish to report an adverse event or product complaint, please call 1-800-LILLYRX (1-800-545-5979)

 Mounjaro (tirzepatide) is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1

-In SURPASS-1 to -6, changes in fasting serum glucose (FSG) from baseline were assessed in adults with T2D treated with tirzepatide 5, 10, and 15 mg, placebo, semaglutide 1 mg, titrated insulin degludec, titrated insulin glargine, and titrated insulin lispro (Table 1).2-7
+In SURPASS-1 to -6, changes in fasting serum glucose (FSG) from baseline were assessed in adults with T2D treated with tirzepatide 5, 10, and 15 mg, placebo, semaglutide 1 mg, titrated insulin degludec, titrated insulin glargine, and titrated insulin lispro (Summary of Fasting Serum Glucose in SURPASS Studies).2-7

 Two statistical estimands, efficacy or treatment-regimen, were used to evaluate efficacy data from the phase 3 clinical trials of tirzepatide.2-7